HarcourtsAcademy/grav-ha-user/pages/05.about/05.faq/03.qualifications/03.obtain_sales_registration/modular_sidebar.md

 ___

 ## New Zealand{#new-zealand}
-To become a real estate consultant in New Zealand you need to gain a [National Certificate in Real Estate (Salesperson)](/qualifications/new-zealand/new-zealand-national-certificate).
+To become a real estate consultant in New Zealand you need to gain a [Certificate in Real Estate (Salesperson)](/qualifications/new-zealand/new-zealand-certificate).
 It is a legal requirement.